 Castle Fraser, Aberdeenshire

-In general, the north of Scotland and the west coast are most likely to receive snow and you'll see snow on the mountains almost all winter.
+When it comes to snow in Scotland, the north of Scotland and the west coast are most likely to receive snow and you'll see snow on the mountains almost all winter.
 Check the Met Office weather forecast for your trip.

 Union Terrace Gardens, Aberdeen